-- Watch out for base layers where you have to buy the top and bottoms separately.
-This can be good if you think your kid will need a change of top more than a change of bottoms for example, but just watch the overall price.
-Base layers packaged separately can look cheaper than the sets at first but are not always in the end.
+- Watch out for base layers where you must buy the top and bottoms separately.
+This can be good if you think your kid will need a change of top more than a change of bottoms, but watch the overall price.
+Base layers packaged separately can look cheaper than the sets initially but are not always in the end.

-- Base layers that have a neck can keep your kids warmer since they seal in more body heat.
-Open necked base layers let out more heat.
+- Base layers with a neck can keep your kids warmer since they seal in more body heat.
+Open-necked base layers let out more heat.

-- But if you do get one with a neck (which is advisable), make sure it has a zip.
-If your kids get too hot you can unzip the base layer and let out a lot of heat – as well as removing some layers of course.
+- But if you get one with a neck (which is advisable), ensure it has a zip.
+If your kids get too hot, you can unzip the base layer and let out a lot of heat and remove some layers.

 We bought a Kid's Engel Merino top and bottoms set from Amazon.